Model-robust standardization in stepped wedge cluster randomized trials: Implied hypothesis testing procedures for informative sizes

-The development of the proposed estimators naturally motivates hypothesis tests for the presence of informative cluster size.
-As mentioned in Section \ref{sec:estimands_def}, in the absence of such dependence, aggregating outcomes using different weighting schemes should give equivalent ATE estimates.
+The development of the proposed estimators naturally motivates hypothesis tests for the presence of informative sizes, including informative cluster sizes, informative period sizes and informative cluster-period sizes.
+We view such estimation and testing as providing evidence regarding the strength of association between cluster sizes and outcomes, but do not encourage use of these tests as ``pre-tests'' for model selection that may exclude cluster size from the working model.
+As mentioned in Section \ref{sec:estimands_def}, when the cluster-period sizes are only randomly varying, aggregating outcomes using different weighting schemes should give equivalent ATE estimates.
 Thus, potential discrepancy in the estimands construction serves as a natural basis for hypothesis testing.
-Below, we focus on the context of a cross-sectional SW-CRT, where informative cluster size is most likely to arise.
-We introduce an omnibus global test to compare all four estimands.
-Pairwise comparisons between any two estimands can be viewed as simplified versions of the global test; details are provided in Web Appendix Section \ref{ics_two}.